Terraform

 resource, or data source's schema.
 In the framework, nested blocks are defined

-in the schema's Blocks
+in the schema's Blocks field.

 The following example Terraform configuration shows a nested block in a

-nested block within the tls_cert_request
+resource.
+The subject nested block within the tls_cert_request resource

-configures the subject of a certificate request with the common_name
+configures the subject of a certificate request with the common_name and

-organization
+organization attributes.

 resource "tls_cert_request" "example" {